We are excited to welcome you back to campus. The spring semester is in your hands.

-This fall, living, learning, and working together in our campus community will require a greater awareness of those around us and respect for their wishes.
+This spring, living, learning, and working together in our campus community will require a greater awareness of those around us and respect for their wishes.
 Social distancing is about others, more than it is about ourselves.
 You may feel comfortable standing within 6 feet of a friend or professor, but they may not.

 The University is also adjusting seating areas and classroom layouts to ensure enough physical space can be maintained.
 You will notice floor decals and signs reminding you to maintain your distance from others, as well as clear shields in reception and office areas.
 Those who are able should use the stairs as we work to limit elevators to just two people.

 We have enhanced and expanded outdoor seating areas to encourage everyone to meet and interact with each other outside where there is more space and fresh air.
 The University will adhere to current recommendations for limiting the number of people in a gathering, which is currently 10 people.
 This is subject to change as recommendations are updated.

 - Students and employees must utilize the digital health screening (emailed to them daily) to self-monitor their health.
 Based on the responses given to the prompted questions, the digital health screening will provide guidance on whether they can proceed to campus or stay home and seek further evaluation.